Update – 6 October 2025

 As a trading nation, New Zealand has made a commitment to combat trade in illegally harvested timber.
 Trading partners are also implementing systems to combat illegal harvesting and associated trade.
 Examples include the Lacey Act in the United States of America, the European Union Timber Regulation (EUTR) in the European Union, and the Illegal Logging Prohibition Act in Australia.

-Illegal harvesting is considered to be a low risk in New Zealand.
+Illegal harvesting is considered a low risk in New Zealand.
 However, a growing number of markets are asking exporters, including New Zealand exporters, to demonstrate their timber and timber products have come from legally harvested sources.
 Some markets will only accept government assurance that timber has been legally harvested.

 Without effective and efficient legal harvest assurance in place, New Zealand exporters may risk losing market access.
 This would cause significant economic impact for the forestry and wood processing sector and broader New Zealand economy.